Esri/Viewer/README.md

 WCAG basic-viewer-template
 =====================
 *WCAG Basic Viewer*  is a configurable application template used to display a web map with a specified set of commonly used tools and options.
-It is compliant with WCAG A, AA, AAA and 508 rules.
+This template includes many WCAG 2.0 A, AA and AAA capabilities, which serves as a starting point for developers building fully complaint apps or is an example of WCAG apps.

 ![Screen Shot](https://dl.dropboxusercontent.com/u/24627279/screenshots/Viewer_screenshot.png)